 The other way to look at this is, If colleges send out thousands of letters to many kids who aren’t being recruited, then why are you encouraging me to send out thousands of letters to colleges?
 If the college letter has little meaning to me, why would my letter have any meaning to them?

 This is the baseball resume for Jack Harris of San Antonio Texas.
-This is a fairly extensive resume and the family covered all the bases (no pun intended).
+This is a very extensive resume and the family covered all the bases (no pun intended).
 Here they have individual statistics, covered hitting for average, hitting for power, speed, fielding and versatility, arm strength, work ethic & desire, awards, and most impressive of all, comments from coaches that Jack has competed against.
 They chose to include some medical information which is important for coaches to know and while that may scare some coaches away, the family has noted that Jack has not missed a game in 3 years due to his condition.
 They concluded by providing the full contact info for the family, the high school, the high school coach, and the tournament select coach.
 There is one critical piece of information missing from this resume and that is academic information.
-Jack has been diagnosed with Dyslexia and while he has been taking regular high school courses, his best efforts have not produced a high GPA or SAT score.
+Jack was diagnosed with Dyslexia and while he has been taking regular high school courses, his best efforts have not produced a high GPA or SAT score.
 That was a family decision, but had they chosen to include it, that information would have been neatly displayed similar to the rest of the resume.
 Is this resume a little over the top?
-Perhaps, but the recruiting game is one that sometimes requires being over the top
+Perhaps, but the recruiting game is one that sometimes requires being over the top.
+In reality, a college coach is probably going to gloss over the stats and focus on other important attributes in the resume that they crafted.

 April 19, 2003